Felipe Gozon: Career

 Atty.
-Felipe L. Gozon obtained a Bachelor of Laws degree from the University of the Philippines in 1962.
+Felipe L. Gozon graduated from the University of the Philippines with the degrees of Associate in Arts in 1958 and Bachelor of Laws in 1962.
 He placed 13th during the 1963 Philippine Bar Examination.
 He obtained his Masters of Laws degree from Yale University in 1965.
 He is a senior partner in the law firm of Belo Gozon Elma Parel Asuncion & Lucila.

 As a distinguished aviation lawyer, he was a member of the Philippine Air Negotiating Panel and is cited in the Asia Pacific Legal 500 as a leading expert in this field.

 His business experience includes acting as a director of the International Corporate Bank and as chairman of Marcopper Mining Corporation.
 Atty.
 Gozon has been the chairman of the board of directors of the company since 1975.
 He currently holds the positions of chairman, president and chief executive officer.
-Since assuming leadership of the company in October 2000, the company’s ratings have improved greatly, surpassing its nearest competitor in 2003.
+Since assuming leadership of the company in October 2000, the company's ratings have improved greatly, surpassing its nearest competitor in 2003.
 Atty.
 Gozon was named CEO of the Year by UNO Magazine in 2004 and Master Entrepreneur of the Year (Philippines) 2004 by SGV & Co./Ernst & Young in 2005.
 People Asia Magazine included him in the list of People of the Year 2005.
-He is also currently chairman, vice-chairman or director of several other institutions such as the Malayan Bank Savings & Mortgage Bank, the Children’s Museum and Library, Inc., Asian Institute of Journalism and Communication and the Nova Foundation for Differently Abled Persons, Inc. He is also a director and/or chairman of some of the subsidiaries and affiliates of the company, such as GMA New Media, GMA Films, Alta Productions, Citynet, GMA Marketing and Productions, Inc., Scenarios, Inc., EMC Network, Inc., GMA Kapuso Foundation, INQ7 Interactive, Inc., GMA Records, Mont-Aire and Kapwa Ko Mahal Ko.
+He is also currently chairman, vice-chairman or director of several other institutions such as the Malayan Bank Savings & Mortgage Bank, the Children's Museum and Library, Inc., Asian Institute of Journalism and Communication and the Nova Foundation for Differently Abled Persons, Inc. He is also a director and/or chairman of some of the subsidiaries and affiliates of the company, such as GMA New Media, GMA Films, Alta Productions, Citynet, GMA Marketing and Productions, Inc., Scenarios, Inc., EMC Network, Inc., GMA Kapuso Foundation, INQ7 Interactive, Inc., GMA Records, Mont-Aire and Kapwa Ko Mahal Ko.

-Gozon was among the 61 awardees that included Reynato Puno, who were honored as UP’s distinguished alumni by the UP Alumni Association (UPAA) at the Araneta Coliseum on June 21, 2008.
+Gozon was among the 61 awardees that included Reynato Puno, who were honored as UP's distinguished alumni by the UP Alumni Association (UPAA) at the Araneta Coliseum on June 21, 2008.
 Gozon received an award for the Lapuz-Gozon family whose members up to the third generation studied in UP.